► Another U-turn? EV grants extended

-British motorists have benefited from a scheme called the Plug-in Car Grant (PiCG) to encourage the take-up of electric cars since 2011.
+British motorists had benefited from the Plug-in Car Grant scheme, which encouraged the take-up of electric cars since 2011.
 The financial incentives arrived around the same time as the first-generation Nissan Leaf – an electric car that broke new ground by being everyday-usable in an era when most electric cars were still something of a joke – and provided a £5000 cash discount off the list price of any qualifying vehicle.

 The government revised the PiCG in 2016, 2018, 2020 and again in March 2021, reducing the number of cars covered by the grant as well as the amount of money offered.
 In 2016, the amount offered was reduced from £5000 to £4500 (or £2500 for plug-in hybrids) before reducing further in 2018, with EVs then receiving a grant of £3500.
 That was the point at which PHEVs were no longer eligible for the grant.

-Then in the spring 2020 Budget, this was further reduced to £3000 – and it's now been adjusted again so that EVs costing more than £35,000 are no longer eligible for any subsidy whatsoever and only £2500 is available.
-The logic being, if you can afford a super-duper top-end EV, taxpayers' money shouldn't be used to subsidise you.
+Then in the spring 2020 Budget, this was further reduced to £3000 – and it was adjusted twice again to £2500 then £1500 over the course of 2021.
+The logic being, if you could afford a super-duper top-end EV, taxpayers’ money shouldn’t be used to subsidise you.

-Which cars qualify for the Plug-in Car Grant subsidy?
+Which cars qualified for the Plug-in Car Grant subsidy before its withdrawal?

 - Citroen ë-C4 – Sense Plus